no-term-limits/jenkins-ci-cd-demo/README.md

 ## Run it

-To start the environment, execute:
+To start the environment, make sure `docker ps` works, then grab the repo and run the setup script:

     git clone https://github.com/no-term-limits/jenkins-ci-cd-demo.git
     cd jenkins-ci-cd-demo